xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_ant.md

 Expected results will be defined for each case.

-TODO:  finishing defining the tests
+Tests defined in the design note.

 ### End